Customizing your blog

 Adding Flickr images to a post

 Before you can add Flickr images to your post, you will need to enable the Flickr Manager plugin for your blog.
-Choose the blog you wish to enable to plugin for by clicking on the name of your blog’s tab at the top.
 (How do I enable a plugin?)

 You must configure the Flickr Manager plugin before you can use it to insert images.

-1. In the tab bar, click the ‘Settings’ tab, then click ‘Flickr’.
+1. In the side bar, click the ‘Settings’ tab, then click ‘Flickr’.

 3. A new browser window will open.
 If prompted, login to Flickr using your Yahoo!
 ID.

-4. Click the ‘OK, I’LL ALLOW IT’ button to authorize Flickr access.flickr3.jpg
+4. Continue through the verification process until you reach the screen below.
+Click the ‘OK, I’LL AUTHORIZE IT’ button to authorize Flickr access.

-5. Minimize the Flickr window and, in Blogs@UWW, click ‘Finish’.
+5. Minimize/close the Flickr window and, in Blogs@UWW, click ‘Finish’.

 6. Click the ‘Submit’ button at the bottom of the page to save your preferences.